-I’m often told by my incoming clients “I’m not very motivated to exercise” or “I’m not a very motivated person” and I’ve always questioned the validity of that statement.
-That's not to say that the individual is telling me a mistruth, but, to me, that the description is inaccurate, and is actually setting them up to fail at a given fitness initiative before it’s even begun…
+I’m often told by my incoming online personal training clients “I’m not very motivated to exercise” or “I’m not a very motivated person” and I’ve always questioned the validity of that statement.
+That's not to say that the individual is telling me a mistruth, but, to me, that the description is inaccurate, and is actually setting them up to fail at a new workout program before it’s even begun…

 Let me explain what I mean.
 First of all, let’s just consider the scenario; I’m not going out asking people at random whether they are motivated or not, the conversation is happening because they have sought out a personal trainer that might be able to help them achieve their goals, so the fact that we’ve even met is proof that there is a desire for change present.
 This is actually what we should be speaking of when it comes to motivation.